BLOGFive Questions Self Storage Operators Should Ask Security Dealers

 Todd McClure, Director of Business Development at Automated Security, a top PTI Security partner for more than two decades, echoes the advantages of experienced dealers/integrators who have strong manufacturer relationships.

 “We have parts on hand all the time.
-We eat, sleep, and breathe self storage.
+We eat, sleep, and breathe self-storage.
 We’re faster with troubleshooting because we understand the ins and outs of the PTI systems and can diagnose issues remotely before we even roll a truck to a facility.”

 3. When should the dealer become part of the process?